fernnbr/push-and-switch/README.md

 That means, basically, a puzzle game where you're given a pile of shuffled numbers, two stacks, and told "sort this... but you can only swap the top two, rotate the whole stack like a Ferris wheel, or push stuff between stacks!"
 It's like solving a Rubik's cube where every move counts and the judges are tracking whether you can sort 500 numbers in under 5,500 moves, because apparently 5,501 moves means you're inefficient and should reconsider your life choices.

 You'll go through all five stages of grief

-denial: "this is easy!",
+1. Denial: "this is easy!",
-anger: "WHY WON'T IT SORT?!",
+2. Anger: "WHY WON'T IT SORT?!",
-bargaining: "maybe 10,000 operations is fine?",
+3. Bargaining: "maybe 10,000 operations is fine?",
-depression: "I'll never optimize this",
+4. Depression: "I'll never optimize this",
-acceptance: "time to learn actual algorithms"
+5. Acceptance: "time to learn actual algorithms"

-before finally emerging victorious with a beautifully optimized sorting algorithm that would make your colleagues shed a single proud tear. (or not)
+... before finally emerging victorious with a beautifully optimized sorting algorithm that would make your colleagues shed a single proud tear. _(or not)_

+---

+# Let's get serious now

+This is an **algorithmic optimization project implemented in C** that requires **sorting a random sequence of unique integers using two stacks (A and B)** and a constrained set of **eleven operations**:

+1. **swap** (sa, sb, ss),
+2. **push** (pa, pb),
+3. **rotate** (ra, rb, rr), and
+4. **reverse rotate** (rra, rrb, rrr).

+The **primary objective is to develop an efficient sorting algorithm that minimizes the number of operations required to sort the input**, with performance benchmarks set at:
+<700 operations for 100 elements and <5,500 operations for 500 elements to achieve maximum validation.

+The project emphasizes understanding **algorithmic complexity** (time and space), implementing **dynamic data structures** (typically linked lists for stack representation), **managing memory allocation/deallocation**, **parsing command-line arguments with robust error handling**, and **applying sorting algorithm concepts** such as:

+- chunk-based partitioning,
+- median-finding, or
+- radix-like approaches

+adapted to the stack constraint model—all while adhering to strict coding standards and demonstrating proficiency in low-level C programming concepts including pointer manipulation and modular program design.

+---

 # The Rules of Engagement
 We'll start with: